-Mollie writes of a stay in Louisville with another relative, during which she visited the Cave Hill Cemetery, and saw her sister Dora, also on a visit.
+Mollie Burns writes to her sweetheart John Haun at home in Geogetown, KY describing a visit to relatives in Louisville, during which she visited the Cave Hill Cemetery, and saw her sister Dora.

 May 19 1865